 This document is a survey of IPv4 dependencies on current Global Grid Forum (GGF) specifications.
 It is an informational document, intended to be used as a checklist for planning future specification revisions.
-Its motivation is to aid in the creation of IP-version independent specifications and consequently, in the transition from IPv4 to IPv6.
+Its motivation is to aid in the creation of IP-version independent specifications and consequently, in the transition from IPv4 to IP version 6 (IPv6).